Perfectionism for high achievers: maintain excellence without burnout

 Key takeaways

-• What we call fear-driven vs goal-driven achievement determines everything: perfectionistic concerns undermine the very performance they’re trying to protect, while growth-based motivation sustains it [1].
+• What we call fear-driven vs goal-driven achievement determines everything: perfectionistic concerns ameliorate and erode the performance gains from striving, while growth-based motivation sustains it [1].

 • Perfectionists see feedback as threat to identity; high achievers see it as information.
 This single difference determines long-term trajectory [2].